Exploiting Automorphisms of Temporal Graphs for Fast Exploration and Rendezvous: Lower Bounds for TEXP and TRP

-{The lower bounds of Theorem~\ref{thm:rendezvouslb} and Corollary~\ref{cor:explorationlb} can be adapted to temporal graphs with $r$ orbits for any constant~$r$ as follows: Use the construction from the proof of Theorem~\ref{thm:rendezvouslb}, but instead of letting the graph $G_t$ in each time step be a single cycle~$C_i$, let $G_t$ contain $2r-1$ copies of~$C_i$, and for each vertex $u$ of $C_i$ connect all copies of $u$ by a path $P_u$ (starting with the vertex $u$ in the first copy of $C_i$ and ending with the vertex $u$ in the $(2r-1)$-th copy of $C_i$).
+We iterate this construction until phase $\frac{m-7}{2}$.
+(For all time steps from the end of phase $\frac{m-7}{2}$ until the lifetime $\ell=n^2$ is reached, we can let the graph be equal to $C_0$.)
+By construction, the agents cannot meet in any of the phases from $i$ to $\frac{m-7}{2}$.
+As we have fixed the four lowest bits of the start positions of the two agents at the end of phase~$1$ and fixed two further bits in each of the remaining $\frac{m-9}{2}$ phases, we have fixed the lowest $4+(m-9)=m-5$ bits of the start positions in this way.
+As observed at the start of the proof, this ensures that the agents cannot meet in phase~$1$ either.
+Hence, there are $\frac{m-7}{2}=\Theta(\log n)$ phases, each with $\lfloor n/16\rfloor$ time steps, during which the adversary can prevent the agents from meeting.
+This shows that $\Omega(n\log n)$ time steps are needed for the agents to meet. \end{proof} } \full{\proofrendezvouslb} \begin{corollary} There exist connected temporal graphs $\mathcal{G}$ with vertex set $V$, lifetime $\ell$ and a single orbit such that all temporal walks $W$ require $\Omega(n \log n)$ time steps to visit all vertices of $V$. \end{corollary} { \begin{proof} Assume for a contradiction that for every connected temporal graph $\mathcal{G}$ with $n$ vertices and a single orbit there exists a temporal walk that visits all vertices in $o(n\log n)$ time steps.
+This implies that \textsc{trp} can be solved in $o(n\log n)$ time steps for connected single-orbit temporal graphs: Let the agent $a_1$ perform a temporal walk that visits all vertices in $o(n\log n)$ time steps, and let the agent $a_2$ remain at its initial vertex.
+By Theorem~\ref{thm:rendezvouslb}, no such solution to \textsc{trp} is possible. \end{proof} } \full{\proofexplorationlb} {The lower bounds of Theorem~\ref{thm:rendezvouslb} and Corollary~\ref{cor:explorationlb} can be adapted to temporal graphs with $r$ orbits for any constant~$r$ as follows: Use the construction from the proof of Theorem~\ref{thm:rendezvouslb}, but instead of letting the graph $G_t$ in each time step be a single cycle~$C_i$, let $G_t$ contain $2r-1$ copies of~$C_i$, and for each vertex $u$ of $C_i$ connect all copies of $u$ by a path $P_u$ (starting with the vertex $u$ in the first copy of $C_i$ and ending with the vertex $u$ in the $(2r-1)$-th copy of $C_i$).
 The resulting temporal graph has $r$ orbits: The vertices of the `middle' copy of~$C_i$ form one orbit, and the vertices in the two copies of $C_i$ that have distance $k$ from the middle copy, for $1\le k\le r-1$, also form an orbit.
 Let $n'=n/r$ denote the number of vertices in one copy of~$C_i$.
 By the arguments in the proof of Theorem~\ref{thm:rendezvouslb}, it takes $\Omega(n'\log n')$ time steps for the two agents to reach a location in the same path $P_u$, and thus $\trp$ requires $\Omega(n'\log n')$ time steps.
 As $n'=n/r$ and $r$ is a constant, this gives a lower bound of $\Omega(n\log n)$ for $\trp$.
 The lower bound of $\Omega(n \log n)$ time steps for exploration of temporal graphs with orbit number $r$ for any constant $r$ then follows as in the proof of Corollary~\ref{cor:explorationlb}.}